"If any one man won the Battle of Britain, he did."

 Sir Keith Park commanded the Royal Air Force 11 Group Fighter Command – the squadrons which bore the brunt of the Battle of Britain.
 The failure of Nazi Germany to defeat the RAF in 1940 was Hitler’s first major setback – and forced him to call off his planned invasion of Britain.
 So we are campaigning for a statue to Park, the leader of The Few, to be erected on the fourth plinth in London’s Trafalgar Square beneath Nelson’s Column – a memorial to another British hero who defended our nation’s freedom in her hour of need.

-Battle of Britain fighter pilot Douglas Bader once said: “The awesome responsibility for this country’s survival rested squarely on Keith Park’s shoulders.
+Keith Park was a New Zealander, who fought in the First World War at Gallipoli, and then the Somme, before joining the RAF.
+At the outbreak of the Second World War Park was commanding the RAF squadrons that defended the South East of England.
+Another hero who fought in the Battle of Britain, the RAF pilot Douglas Bader, said that “the awesome responsibility for this country’s survival rested squarely on Keith Park’s shoulders.
 British military history of this century has been enriched with the names of great fighting men from New Zealand, of all ranks and in every one of our services.
 Keith Park’s name is carved into history alongside those of his peers.”

 If you would like to support our campaign, please sign our petition.